lcdb/lcdb-wf/docs/rnaseq-rmd.rst

 Helper functions are a set of useful utility functions used throughout the ``rnaseq.Rmd`` script that are stored in a package maintained in this repository, in the ``lib/lcdbwf`` R package.
-Here we include these as a child Rmd, so that the main document doesn't get cluttered with the functions, but the code is still included in the HTML output.
+Here we include these as a child Rmd, so that the code in ``rnaseq.Rmd`` doesn't get cluttered with the functions, but the code is still included in the HTML output when the code blocks are expanded.

-This chunk refreshes documentation and loads (or re-loads, if you run it later) the package using devtools.
+This chunk refreshes documentation and loads (or re-loads, if you run it later) the package using the ``devtools`` package.

 ``annotationhub_setup``
 -----------------------

-We use AnnotationHub for downloading annotations on the fly rather than specifying OrgDbs in the requirements.txt of the conda environment.
+We will use AnnotationHub for downloading annotations on-the-fly rather than specifying OrgDbs in the requirements.txt of the conda environment.
 This allows as much of our code as possible remain organism-agnostic.
 The package default cache location is in the user's home directory.
 However this prevents other